 - Each object is identified by means of a leading name.
 When possible, we have tried to list the main alternative names, used at one time in history to identify the object. - The object's relative localisation inside the Market Square is presented on a schematic map (cf. Chapter 4.1).
-For some objects, the localisation is approximate : it is represented as a "probability cloud" [5].
+For some objects, the localisation is approximate : it is represented as a "probability cloud" [5]. - The information (facts and hypotheses) concerning the object's evolution over time is described in a twofold way.
+Short paragraphs

 Note 4.
 Although a large number of references are quoted all along this text we make no claim about their exhaustiveness.

 Noticeably, the method developed and applied here (systematic description of transformations, chronological charts, visualisation tools) can be reused at any time so as to complete with possibly missing information.